A critical look at the references and controversies regarding Origen on the christian doctrine of tongues.

 This is yet another way that when the Savior, after the resurrection, [on] the journey spending time and explaining the Scriptures with Cleopha and another disciple, he blew into them by means of the breath of his mouth in order that they were to speak to those, “Was not our hearts burning within us when He opened to us the Scriptures?”
 Are you willing to know that not only while Jesus was in the process of speaking He delivered His Spirit to those ones listening, but also those who speak the word of God in His name, has he handed over the Spirit of God to those ones listening?
 See in the Acts of the Apostles as to how Peter is speaking to Cornelius.
 Cornelius himself is filled with the holy Spirit and those who were with him.
 From which point also if you should speak the word of God and speak faithfully from a pure conscience, nor should you be proven unworthy in your words, as if you were to teach one thing, and do another, it can happen that, by your speaking, the fire of the holy Spirit should inflame the hearts of those who have heard, that they consequently may warm up with enthusiasm and be on fire for for the purpose of entirely completing what you teach, that they may fulfill the deeds what things they have learned with words, and have sense to “seek the things above”, and “not the things upon the earth”.■

 He thought the miraculous use of tongues of Pentecost to be speaking in foreign languages.
-He didn’t address the subject of cessation indicating that there was no movement or religious doctrine at that time that required a public resolution.
+He didn’t address the subject of cessation.
+This indicates that there was no cessationist movement or religious doctrine at that time that he needed to address.
 The passage shows that tongues would have been a tertiary issue to him far off his radar.
 Origen clearly demonstrates in the above text, and as well found in the Corinthians 49 one exhibited further down, that his main mission was the development of people with deep convictions who acted out on these beliefs.
 Origen wrote that as the faith of the Christian deepens, so does the manifest life, And how much the pure soul is being rendered, the more abundantly the Spirit is going to be poured into it — in other words he felt the problem of signs and wonders had more to do with the lack of pious individuals to complete the task than anything else during his time.